mmiranda/markdown-index/README.md

 After running the command, a new markdown file will be created containing a summary of every other file found.

+## Github Actions
+Yes, you can integrate this tool into your pipeline.

+Check the [live-example](.github/workflows/example.yml) for GH Actions and copy it to your own repo!

 ## Contributing
 Contributions, issues, and feature requests are welcome!